gfxdisp/ColorVideoVDP/pycvvdp/vvdp_data/README.md

 This directory contains configurations files and look-up tables used by ColourVideoVDP.

 Editing those files in the installation directory is not recommended.
-Instead, create a separate directory with the files that should be altered and then pass `--config-dir <your_directory>` when invoking `cvvdp` from the command line.
+Instead, create a separate directory or file with the new configuration and then pass `--config-paths <your_directory_or_file>` when invoking `cvvdp` from the command line.
 You can also set an environment variable `CVVDP_PATH` with such a directory.
 When searching for the configuration files, ColorVideoVDP will check the directories in the following order:
-* The directory passed as `--config-dir <your_directory>`
+* The directory passed as `--config-paths <your_directory_or_file>`
 * The directory pointed by `CVVDP_PATH`
 * The installation directory (`pyvvdp/vvdp_data`)
+You can specify more than one path (separated by a space).
+If the path is a file, its name must start with the name of the config file and has the same extension, for example `display_models_custom.json`.
+If the path is a directory, it must contain the config file with the same name as those in `pyvvdp/vvdp_data`.

 ## cvvdp_parameters.json